HarshineeSriram/Image-Content-Filtration/README.md

 ## Integration with the abuse filter

+Currently, this tool is under the testing stage.
+Once it passes this stage, it could be hooked on to the [Abuse Filter tool](https://www.mediawiki.org/wiki/Extension:AbuseFilter) at Wikimedia where it could preemptively flag an image that meets the profile of a content that should be filtered.

 ## Image annotation tool

 Currently, the [Labels][] tool developed by Wikimedia Labs helps users